USS Abraham Lincoln (CVN-72): 2000s

-Also, on 11 November 2007, an HH-60H Seahawk helicopter from squadron HS-2 crashed while operating from the ship about 100 mi from San Diego.
+On 11 November 2007, an HH-60H Seahawk helicopter from squadron HS-2 crashed while operating from the ship about 100 mi from San Diego.
 Rescuers successfully pulled all seven crewmembers from the water.

 Between 3 and 30 January 2008, Carrier Strike Group Nine conducted anti-submarine exercises and Joint Task Force Exercise 03-08 (JTFEx 03–08) off southern California.
 On 16 January, Secretary of the Navy Donald C. Winter visited Abraham Lincoln.
 On 20 January, a NATO Boeing E-3A Sentry Airborne Warning and Control System aircraft was deployed from NATO Air Base Geilenkirchen, Germany, with a multinational crew aboard for JTFEx 03–08, defended Carrier Strike Group Nine from a simulated air attack (30 January).

 Abraham Lincoln began a planned incremental availability maintenance cycle at the Puget Sound Naval Shipyard in Bremerton, on 16 April 2009.
 The objective of this cycle is to refurbish Abraham Lincolns shipboard system to meet the anticipated 50-year service life of the ship, including an upgraded local area network system.
 Beginning 1 December, Abraham Lincoln began daily flying squad, general quarters, and integrated training team drills in preparation for her first underway period following the ship's current maintenance cycle.